Andrei Martin

-Andrei Martin (born 27 June 1974) is a Moldovan football manager and former player who is currently the manager of Dacia Buiucani.
+Andrei Martin (born 27 June 1974) is a Moldovan football manager and former player who is the manager of Kazakhstan Premier League club Ordabasy.

 Career

 He has played in the Moldovan National Division from the early 1990s until 2011, for multiple clubs, most notably Dacia Chișinău.

 Previously he worked as the assistant manager of Dorinel Munteanu at Romanian club Astra Giurgiu (March–April 2015), Azeri club FK Qäbälä (June–December 2014) and Russian clubs Kuban Krasnodar (July–October 2013), and Mordovia Saransk (January–June 2013).

 Andrei Martin holds a UEFA PRO Manager Licence.

 He has been an assistant coach for the Moldova national team on three occasions.